mcaimi/amq-broker-helm/helm/persistence-ssl/README.md

   role: admin
 ```

-- Choose a node port TCP value and corresponding service for the external service in `values.yaml`:
+- If needed, enable and choose a node port TCP value and corresponding service for the external service in `values.yaml`:

 ```
 nodeport:
   port: 30003
   service: multiplex-ssl
+  enabled: true
 ```
 this port needs to be in the allowed NodePort range set up in the kubelet (typically in the range 30000-32768)